 A non-controlled aerodrome is one where air traffic control is not operating.
 This can be either an aerodrome that is always in Class G airspace, an aerodrome with a control tower where no air traffic control service is currently operating, or an aerodrome that would normally have an ATC service but the service is temporarily unavailable (CAR 2 (non-controlled aerodrome), CAR 166 and CAAP 166).

-Non-controlled aerodromes where the carriage of radios is required include all certified, registered and military aerodromes as published in ERSA.
+Non-controlled aerodromes where the carriage of radios is required include all certified and military aerodromes as published in ERSA.
 CASA may designate other aerodromes on a case-by-case basis, as published in ERSA or by NOTAM.
 CAR 243 details the requirements for pilots of aircraft fitted with a radio to maintain a listening watch at all times.

 Pilots are reminded that non-controlled aerodromes include those aerodromes with Class C or D ATC services during the times when such services are unavailable.
 Pilots should always consult ERSA and the latest NOTAMs for operating times of ATC services at those aerodromes.

 Operations at non-controlled aerodromes can present many challenges to pilots who operate into, out of, or in the vicinity, of these aerodromes.
 These challenges can include:

 - complying with standard operating procedures